-The analysis above includes PWLB and Salix borrowing and long term creditors.
+The analysis above includes PWLB and Salix borrowing.
 All trade and other payables are due to be paid in less than one year.

 Market Risk

 Interest Rate Risk

 The Authority is exposed to risk in terms of its exposure to interest rate movements on its borrowings and investments.
 Movements in interest rates have a complex impact on the Authority.
 For instance, a rise in interest rates would have the following effects: